nyxmidnight/lights-on/README.md

 None of this theme would have been possible without [Jeff Starr](https://perishablepress.com/)'s excellent book, [WordPress Themes In Depth](https://wp-tao.com/).
 In fact, I know much of my current WordPress coding knowledge to the writings of Jeff Starr and [Chris Coyer](https://css-tricks.com/).
 Many thanks!

-The theme also relies on the library [Shoelace](https://shoelace.style/).
+The theme also relies on the CSS library [Shoelace](https://shoelace.style/).

 :beginner: